matheuscscp/gke-metadata-server/README.md

 ```

 For verifying the image of a given Helm Chart GitHub Release (tags `helm-v{helm_version}`), fetch the
-digest file `helm-digest.txt` attached to the release and use it with `cosign`:
+digest file `helm-digest.txt` attached to the Github Release and use it with `cosign`:

 ```bash
 cosign verify ghcr.io/matheuscscp/gke-metadata-server-helm@$(cat helm-digest.txt) \